 AAAS and Science Translational Medicine invite applications for the 2015 AAAS Martin and Rose Wachtel Cancer Research Award.
 This annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, honors early-career investigators who have performed outstanding work in the field of cancer research.
 Entrants must have received their Ph.D. or M.D. within the last 10 years.
 The award winner(s) are invited to deliver a public lecture on their research and receive a cash award of $25,000.
-The award winning Essay(s) will be published in Science Translational Medicine.
+The award winning Essay(s) will be published as a Focus article in Science Translational Medicine.

 The deadline for application is 1 March 2015.

 Entry packages must include the following materials, written in English:

 Send all materials in the entry package in pdf format to Yevgeniya Nusinovich, cancer editor at Science Translational Medicine, at email@example.com , with Wachtel Award Entry in the subject line.
 Please note: If your contact information changes after submission then you must inform us at firstname.lastname@example.org .

 The editors of Science Translational Medicine will be responsible for the initial evaluation of the Essays.
 Approximately the top 10 percent of the Essays will be forwarded to the judging panel.
 The judging panel is composed of prominent international researchers in the field of cancer.
 The applicants will be rated on two characteristics: scientific quality and significance of their research, and the clarity and style of the Essay.